 Components are editable right in the list view without having to open any other dialog windows, saving you time when you have a lot of items or other protocol components to create for a protocol.
 It's a lot like creating a list of items, etc. in an Excel spreadsheet, but you're able to do it right in the protocol builder.

-For components like items, we not only tell you which message or messages they're used in - you can even click on a specific message where an item is used and the visual protocol builder takes you to that specific message!
+For components like items, we not only tell you which message or messages they're used in - you can even click on a specific message where an item is used and the visual protocol editor takes you to that specific message!

 Easier, More Intuitive Protocol Messages with Drag-and-Drop Support